Tagirijus/midicuer/readme.md

 	>

-In this example we added a cuepoint at 00:00:000 by just typing in M:S. After that we chose the name 'Start' for this first cuepoint and we used the default tempo by not entereing a tempo.
+In this example we added a cuepoint at 00:00:000 by just typing in 0 minutes and 0 seconds in the format "M:S".
+After that we chose the name 'Start' for this first cuepoint and we used the default tempo by not entereing a tempo.
 The default values are always shown in the [] brackets.

 Now to the real first cuepoint: